 PORTFOLIO

-Foster Monroe is a Chicago-born, New York, and Paris-based art history and fashion journalism student at Sarah Lawrence College.
-She is currently studying in Paris to receive an in-depth art history and fashion studies education.
+Foster Monroe is a Chicago-born, New York- and Paris-based student of art history and fashion studies at Sarah Lawrence College.
+She is currently a curatorial intern at the Smithsonian’s National Portrait Gallery, where she is assisting with research and exhibition planning for an upcoming show on theater and fashion in 19th-century America.

 Foster Monroe